Directive: Administrative Assistant

 Ann moved to Canada having lived in Goa, Mumbai (Bombay) and Dubai.
 She is married to Oswald and has two married sons and a grandson.
 Working in the corporate world keeps her busy, but her family has been instrumental in helping her carry on with various activities; juggling life as a mother, wife, career woman and volunteer.

-Ann joined The Catholic Women’s League, when her parish council had been newly formed, at St. Francis Xavier Parish in Mississauga.
+Ann joined The Catholic Women’s League, when her parish council had been newly formed in year 1999 at St. Francis Xavier Parish in Mississauga.
 Joining the League provided her with an opportunity to meet women who have, in many ways, influenced her personal and spiritual life.
-She has held many positions in the League at the Parish level(Communication, President-elect, President), at Region level (CFL) and Peel Regional Chair, and at Diocesan level (Newsletter editor, Communication, President-Elect, President).
+She has held many positions in the League at the Parish level(Communication, President-elect, President and Historian), at Region level (Christian Family & Community Life, Peel Regional Chair and Historian), and at Diocesan level (Newsletter editor, Communication, President-Elect, President and presently Historian).

 Additionally, Ann is part of the team of facilitators that leads the Public Speaking & Leadership Course and facilitates Parish Executive Training (PET), in the Peel Region.
 She was part of the organizing committee (Secretariat) for the 2011 National Convention, held in Toronto; was a sub-convener for the Toronto Diocesan Convention in 2012 and chaired the Toronto Diocesan Convention in 2013.
 She was awarded the Maple Leaf Service Pin in 2012.